 The best way to water your apple tree is to first check the soil’s dryness.
 You can do this by pushing a finger into the soil, up to the second knuckle.
 The goal is to only water when the soil is dry.
 Additionally, apply 2 inches of both compost and mulch to help the soil retain water and reduce evaporation.

 Compost is not only a great way to provide nutrients to apple trees (often replacing fertilizer), but it also improves the richness of the soil.
-With each 1% increase in the soil’s richness, it can hold an additional 20,000 gallons per acre.
+With each 1% increase in the soil’s richness, it can hold an additional 20,000 gallons per acre (source).

-Applying 2 inches of compost every 1-2 months will be sufficient for your apple trees.
-You can apply it directly on top of the soil, just make sure to keep it at least 3 inches away from the tree’s trunk.
+Applying 2 inches of compost every 1-2 months is sufficient for your apple trees.
+You can apply it directly on top of the soil but keep it at least 3 inches away from the tree’s trunk.

 Mulching is another essential practice for apple trees.
 The mulch shields the soil from baking in the sun or drying in the wind.
 In short—it greatly reduces soil erosion and evaporation.